elibroftw/blog.elijahlopez.ca/content/posts/disable-real-time-protection-permanently.md

 draft: false
 tags:
   - windows
+summary: "A guide for developers on permanently disabling Windows Real-Time Protection to reduce unnecessary CPU usage.
+Learn how to install the Group Policy Editor and follow steps to turn off the protection."
 ---

 As a developer who dabbles with web development, Real-Time protection ramps up CPU usage unnecessarily.